arangodb/kube-arangodb/docs/design/pod_evication_and_replacement.md

 ### Single Server Pods

 Single server pods run an ArangoDB server as part of an ArangoDB single server deployment.
-It has persistent state potentially tight to the node.
+It has persistent state potentially tied to the node.

 - Single server pods cannot be evicted from any node.
 - Single server pods cannot be replaced with another pod.